jamescherti/easysession.el/README.md

 ### Are there any testimonials from users?

 - [Hungariantoast on Reddit](https://www.reddit.com/r/emacs/comments/1i93ly5/comment/m980q04/): "I have a single raylib-experiments repository that I have been writing a bunch of separate, miniature gamedev projects in.
 This package has made the process of creating, managing, and restoring each of those little coding sessions such a breeze.
 Thanks for writing it"
+- [ghoseb on GitHub](https://github.com/jamescherti/easysession.el/issues/21): Thanks a lot for your amazing packages!
+Easysession works great 🎉

 ## License